Ballistic missile warning sent in error by Hawaii authorities

 CHECK LIST

-Miyagi, the agency's administrator, said there was a "check list" that should have been followed.
+Miyagi said there was a "check list" that should have been followed.
 He said, "I think we have the process in place.
-It's an matter of executing the process."
+It's a matter of executing the process."
 He added, "This will not happen again."

-Media reports said it took 38 minutes for the initial alert to be corrected.
-The Emergency Management Agency eventually said on Twitter: "NO missile threat to Hawaii."

 Hawaii, a chain of islands in the Pacific Ocean, has a population of about 1.4 million people, according to the US Census Bureau, and is home to Pacific Command, the Navy's Pacific Fleet and other elements of the American military.